elasticode-source/ama-zone-demo/README.md

 ## Code Example
-Setting up the enviernemnt is easy, you can see it in our 90 seconds tutorial here https://vimeo.com/elasticode/elasticode-sdk-download
+Setting up the environment is easy, you can see it in our 90 seconds tutorial here

+https://vimeo.com/elasticode/elasticode-sdk-download

 Don't forget to sign up to our service, so you can start hacking with our SDK ( it's free ... )